ngandimoun/aigeneration/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software.
+All rights reserved.

+## Support

+For support and questions, please open an issue in the repository.